HackerSinhos/You-Are-An-Idiot/README.md

 # Information
 You Are An Idiot is back in windows!
-You now can run in Windows, in browser is do not have, but a flash version will have soon.
+You now can run in Windows, in browser is do not have, flash version realeased!

 # Downloading
 ## Windows: